GliderGeek/PySoar/readme.md

 # PySoar

-A tool for analyzing glider competitions: taking IGC files as input and delivering an Excel sheet as output.
+A tool for analyzing glider competitions: taking a Soaring Spot URL as input and delivers an Excel sheet as output.
 The programm can be run on windows, mac and linux.

 ## Stand alone versions
-Stand alone versions can be found under [releases](https://github.com/GliderGeek/PySoar/releases)
+Stand alone versions will become available under [releases](https://github.com/GliderGeek/PySoar/releases).

+Expected around 20-03-2016.

 ## Installation and Setup of source code
 1. Install python requirements